Communication Studies Master's Degree Requirements

 |CMST 6970||Thesis (If doing Plan A this course is required)||6|

 |CMST 6920||Directed Study (If doing Plan B this course is required)||3|

 |An additional class will be required if Plan B is chosen||3|

 |33 Total Credits|

-A student may substitute one of the four seminars marked with a * with a graduate level course from another program with the approval of their graduate committee.
+A student may substitute one of the four seminars marked with a * with a graduate-level course (numbered 5000 or above) from another program with the pre-approval of their committee chair.